 - Preheat oven to 350F (180C).

 - Bake for 12-15 minutes or until golden brown.
-Allow to cool completely.
+Allow cooling completely.

-- Prepare the Mascarpone Frosting: In a large bowl mix Mascarpone with powdered sugar and vanilla until combined.
+- In a large bowl mix Mascarpone with powdered sugar and vanilla until combined.

 - In another bowl mix cream until stiff peaks form.
 Gradually fold into the Mascarpone mixture.
 Put frosting in a piping bag with a medium round tip, (9-11mm).